 Here are bands upcoming events.
 Period 2 Concert Band has a Fall Concert on October 10th at HHS at 7:00 p.m.
 Period 3 Beginning Band has Middle School Night with OHS Band on October 11th.
 Period 4 Symphonic Band has a Beginning Band Concert on October 24th at LCMS at 6:30 p.m.
 Period 6 Beggining Band has a Spring Concert on May 8th at HHS at 7:00 p.m.

 Membership is the Lawton Chiles Middle School Beta Club is by invitation to those students who have shown through their academic achievements that they have high academic standards.
-Students with a cumulative average of 3.5 in the 7th grade year are invited to be installed as members.
+Students with a cumulative average of 3.75 and a teacher recommendation in the 7th grade year are invited to be installed as members.
 Membership is open to 7th and 8th graders only.
 The purpose of the National Beta Club is promote the ideals of character, service and leadership among students, to reward meritorious achievements and to encourage and assist students in continuing their education after high school.
 The National Beta Club a student centered organization continually develops and nurtures individuals by providing opportunities and experiences enabling them to demonstrates the ideals of character, achievement, service, and leadership in a global community.
 Students meet the first Tuesday of each month with Ms. Naran in Building 4 media.

 The Fellowship of Christian Athletes is a student led club that is directly involved with the youth of our schools.
 Florida is the second largest state in the country for FCA.
 FCA focuses on four major areas: campus, community, coaches and camps.
 Students lead their campus huddles, learning leadership skills and beginning to implement accountability into their lives.
 Huddles are held bimonthly with guest speakers from the community and field of athletics.
 The teachers and community have an opportunity to invest in the youth and leaders of tomorrow by supporting FCA today.
 Officers meet the first week of the month and the Huddle meets the last week of the month usually on Fridays with Ms. Thomas and Mr. Hall in the gym/Black Box Theater.